GridTools/gt4py/CODING_GUIDELINES.rst

 - Consider new public classes / functions: they should have a docstring if
  + Their purpose is not obvious from the name (also consider renaming)
- + Their Body is complex
+ + Their body is complex
  + Someone might want to use them interactively (from a shell or notebook)

 - Check existing docstrings: do they need to be expanded or updated?